itsyouonline/eng_gotests/redis_perf/RESULTS.md

 | radix.v2 | unix socket | 1 | 11,111 s | 90.001 obj/s |
 | radix.v2 | unix socket | 5 | 4,804 s | 208.160 obj/s |
 | radix.v2 | unix socket | 10 | 3,664 s | 272.926 obj/s |

+For these timing results, only the time taken to store the data and check for an error while doing so is considered, stored items weren't read from redis.

+The results clearly show that unix sockets vastly outperform tcp connections.
+This is especially true when pipes aren't used, as the rtt cost has to be payed for every single object.
+Considering this, unix sockets should always be preferred where applicable.

+The better client to use is dependent on whether or not pipelining is used, and if so, how much commands are used per pipeline.
+In case no pipeline is used, the redigo and radix.v2 clients are roughly tied concerning speed, with go-redis lagging behind.

+In case pipelining is used, redigo outperforms the other tested clients.
+In tests with pipelining, the responses are ignored, we only look for errors.
+Since radix requires us to load in every response from the pipeline and check it for an error, it looses a lot of performance compared to redigo and go-redis, which get any error from anywhere in the pipe when reading the first response or when executing the pipe.
+They then ignore the actual command response, since we know it succeeded anyway as there was no error.
+In Radix, a possible error is part of the response for a command, therefore we must read every response in the pipe and check if it has an error.